Ulysse33/dcycleu/_posts/2015-03-29-01-command-line.md

     ^C
     core@core-01 ~/share/startbootstrap-clean-blog-jekyll-gh-pages $

 Perhaps `grep` is not all that exciting on its own, but as with any script that takes input, we can _feed_ it information (output) from another script using a pipe.
-Let's say we want to list only the files in our current directory which contain the character "_", would could list all files using `ls -la`, then pipe (`|`) the output to grep, like this:
+Let's say we want to list only the files in our current directory which contain the character "_", we could list all files using `ls -la`, then pipe (`|`) the output to grep, like this:

     core@core-01 ~/share/startbootstrap-clean-blog-jekyll-gh-pages $ ls -la | grep _
     -rw-r--r--  1 501 root  8196 Apr  8 17:11 .DS_Store